SDC International Design Competition 2014

 Singapore: Dro Tan

-From Feb 2014 Regional heats take place and country finalists announced
+From February 2014 -regional heats have taken place and some country finalists have been announced.

-Late 2014 Grand Final takes place and global winner announced
+November 2014 – the Grand Final takes place at Huizhou University in China and the global winner will be announced.

 Heats will be held around the globe.
 A finalist from each participating country will be chosen and all the finalists will be invited to the grand final where the global winner will be announced.
 The finalists will receive payment towards accommodation and travel expenses.